 Specifies JVM arguments to use when starting the Gradle client VM.

-The client VM only handles command line input/output, so it is rare that one would need to change its VM options.
+The client VM only handles command line input/output, so one would rarely need to change its VM options.

 The actual build is run by the Gradle daemon, which is not affected by this environment variable.